 However, beyond a few headline-making cases in which some unlucky individuals have been singled out for punishment, the law remains mostly unenforced.

 Now, that doesn't mean that piracy isn't an economic problem.
 It very definitely is.
-Not every instance of piracy necessarily means a lost sale for entertainment or software firms, but since the first big peer-to-peer file-sharing website Napster emerged in 1999, music sales in the U.S. have dropped 53 percent, from $14.6 billion then to $7.0 billion in 2013.
+Not every instance of piracy necessarily means a lost sale for entertainment or software firms, but as the Recording Industry Association of America points out, "Since peer-to-peer (p2p) file-sharing site Napster emerged in 1999, music sales in the U.S. have dropped 53 percent, from $14.6 billion to $7.0 billion in 2013."

 Pirating costs companies sales and deprives the economy of jobs.
 We're not talking about superstars, but technicians, songwriters, scriptwriters, editors, makeup artists, cameramen, and thousands more who work behind the scenes.
 The entertainment industry estimates that 750,000 jobs have been lost due to piracy.